 2. Chlorine Removal or Complete Filtration?

 Chlorine is a harsh chemical that might harm your health in the long run.
 Even when just used for bathing, chlorine might still harm you.
-That’s why many Sydney families now install shower head filters in their bathrooms.
+That’s why many Australian families now install shower head filters in their bathrooms.

 For showering, chlorine water filters might already suffice.
 But it’s totally different when the water’s used for drinking (or even preparing food and beverages).
 For this, the more appropriate solution is the under the sink filter (whether 2- or 3-stage filters).
 Some families choose a complete 5-stage reverse osmosis filter because these are more thorough in removing contaminants.

 3. What About the Cost?

 In general, thorough filters might be more expensive.
 But the price might be worth it especially if your priority is your family’s safety.

 Aside from the upfront cost of purchasing the filter system, you should also consider the installation and long-term operational costs.
 Some companies offer free installation (with easy payment options for the equipment).
 You should ask about that before committing to a filter system.